dhis2/dhis2-docs/src/commonmark/en/content/user/about-sharing-of-objects.md

 ## Sharing of objects

 Many objects in DHIS2, like reports, charts, maps and indicators, can be shared.
-DHIS supports sharing of metadata or sharing of data.
+DHIS2 supports sharing of metadata or sharing of data.
 Sharing of metadata means making an object, like a report, available for reading or modification to a group of users or to everyone.
 Sharing of data means making the actual data captured available to others, and controlling who